 The courts and mental health

-Explains what may happen if you are charged with committing a crime, what happens when you to go court, and how your mental health is taken into account.
+Explains what may happen if you're charged with committing a crime, what happens when you to go court, and how your mental health is taken into account.

 Before your trial (bail, remand or hospital)

-Where will I be while I'm waiting for my trial?
+Where will I wait for my trial?

-- allowed to go home on bail
+- Allowed to go home on bail

-- kept in prison on remand, or
+- Kept in prison on remand

-- sent to hospital for a report on your mental health.
+- Sent to hospital for a report on your mental health

 What happens if I'm given bail?

-- living in particular place
+- Living in a certain place

-- staying indoors during certain hours of the day or night
+- Staying indoors during certain hours of the day or night

-- not having any contact with certain people
+- Not having any contact with certain people

-- the seriousness of your offence
+- The seriousness of your offence

-- your character and any previous convictions
+- Your character and any previous convictions

-- the risk of you running away or causing harm while on bail.
+- The risk of you running away or causing harm while on bail

 Example

-Cheryl is charged with theft.
-She also has a history of depression.
-At the first hearing at the Magistrates' Court, Cheryl asks if she can be given bail to live at home while the trial progresses.
-The court agrees because this is Cheryl's first offence, and it decides that the risk of her running away is low.
-Cheryl is given a condition to have an assessment of her mental health and must come back to court for the next hearing.
+At the first hearing at the Magistrates’ Court, Cheryl asks if she can be given bail to live at home while the trial progresses.
+The court agrees because this is Cheryl’s first offence.
+It decides that the risk of her running away is low.

 What happens if I'm on remand?